ROVI-org/auto-soh/docs/system-models.rst

 ++++++++++++++++

-All variables are stored as 2D arrays, regardless of whether they are scalar values (like the theoretical capacity) or vectors (like the resistance at different charge states).
+All variables are stored as 2D arrays, regardless of whether they are scalar values (like the theoretical capacity) or vectors (like the open circuit voltage at different charge states).

 Access value of a parameter from the Python attributes